pulkit6559/solid-decentralized-notes/README.md

     * In the Notes page, Click on note you want to revoke access for
     * Enter the keyword 'public' in the text box
     * Click on 'Revoke Access'

+## Methods
+Here are all methods that work within the Solid framework and are the basis of the project:
+- Personal data management
+    * Add note
+    * Edit note
+    * Delete note
+- Sharing
+    * Create a public note
+    * Share a note with a different user (friend sharing)
+- Control
+    * Revoke public access to a note
+    * Revoke a friend’s access to a note
+- Collaboration
+    * Edit a shared writable note

+## Functionalities of the frontend
+A decentralized data exchange application should contain the following functionalities:
+It provides an interface that allows fetching user data from a decentralized data store.
+It supports following functionalities:
+1. Within application between different user’s pods: User X can be allowed to view User Y’s info when given the appropriate permissions
+    - 1.1 Add Write/Read Access
+        - 1.1.1 Write access means that a shared note can be edited by User X
+        - 1.1.2 Read access means that a note is unchangable by any befriended user and can only be viewed
+2. Revoke friend access: User X isn't allowed to view User Y's info any longer
+3. Public sharing: A user can decide to make the data available for public usage
+4. Revoke public sharing: A created note by a user is being deleted from the public space and can't be viewed any more
+5. Edit notes: A User is able to change the description of a note that he created (or as already explained in (1.1.1) a note that has been shared with him with the "Write"-access authority)

+## Website pages and its contents
+1. Login:
+    This will ensure and check whether the frontend has access to the Pod of the logged in user.
+Asks user to allow access to the data.
+A new login to the user's pod might be needed
+2. Home:
+    This is the home page
+3. Notes:
+    Here the note creating and editing, access management page
+4. Contacts
+    Adding Contacts to the user's friend list
+5. About
+    Information about the developers

 ## Future possible work